 In 2007, San Antonio Urban Council was rebranded as San Antonio Family Endeavors.

-In 2011, San Antonio Family Endeavors began receiving federal funding in an effort to end veteran homelessness while maintaining their support of vulnerable populations in several different categories.
+In 2011, San Antonio Family Endeavors began receiving federal funding in an effort to end veteran homelessness while maintaining their support of vulnerable populations in several different categories, including migrant children.

 By 2013, the organization had begun to offer emergency services, deploying the first group of reservists in support of caring and sheltering migrant children and had developed the Veteran Supportive Services program to prevent and rapidly re-house homeless Veterans and their families.